kelsi2/cloud_native_devops_bootcamp/Week3_Infrastructure/Week3.md

   - Automate most tedious processes first like server build
   * DevOps is all about making small changes then testing before moving on, not everything at once
 - BEWARE: If you try to do everything at once you will most likely have to redo it

+## Setting up ARM template

+- Built in json (see template.json)
+- Can just type arm! for default template